 - Our Sports physiotherapist will also do specific manual therapy such as-

 - Soft tissue mobilization of the lumbar spine, sacroiliac joint, and buttock region.

 - Osteopathic treatments such as muscle energy technique, kneading massage, Myofascial releasing, etc.

-- Neuromuscular control exercises- such as the single-leg balance on the Bosu ball, single leg windmill touches, etc.
+- Neuromuscular control exercises- such as the single-leg balance on the Bosu ball, single-leg windmill touches, etc.

-- Kinesio taping for circulation improvement, muscle support and will prevent further muscle injury.
+- Kinesio taping for circulation improvement, and muscle support will prevent further muscle injury.

-- Our physiotherapy clinic is equipped with world-class latest technology machines such as- Extracorporeal shock wave (ECSW), High-intensity class 4 laser, super inductive system (SIS), Cryo-compression, Cryo-air, Targeted Radiofrequency (TR-therapy), wireless professional, & Combo machine, etc.
+- Our physiotherapy clinic is equipped with world-class latest technology machines such as Extracorporeal shock wave (ECSW), High-intensity class 4 laser, super inductive system (SIS), Cryo-compression, Cryo-air, Targeted Radiofrequency (TR-therapy), wireless professional, & Combo machine, etc.

-- At last when the patient achieves fitness level for doing the activity of daily living, then our sports physiotherapists begin sports-specific treatment for sportspersons who wants to return to sports with-
+- At last when the patient achieves a fitness level for doing the activity of daily living, then our sports physiotherapists begin sports-specific treatment for sportspersons who wants to return to sports with-

 - Agility training.